 This information will help you prepare for your ovarian transposition surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.

-If you are interested in having children after your cancer treatment, here are some things you should know.
+If you would like to have children after your cancer treatment, here are some things you should know.

-- Once you have the surgery, you will not be able to get pregnant on your own.
-If you are interested in getting pregnant in the future, you will need to see a reproductive endocrinologist (fertility specialist).
+- If your ovaries and fallopian tubes are separated from your uterus during your ovarian transposition surgery, they can’t be reconnected or moved back after your treatment is over.
+This means that you won’t be able to get pregnant on your own.
+If you might want to get pregnant in the future, you will need to see a reproductive endocrinologist (fertility specialist).

 - Even if you have an ovarian transposition, your ovaries will still be exposed to some radiation.
-This can affect your chances of having biologic children, especially if you are also being treated with chemotherapy.
+This can affect your chances of having biological children, especially if you’re also getting chemotherapy.

-- Some women have eggs collected and frozen before the surgery to improve their chances of having biologic children.
-Ask your surgeon if this is an option for you.
-If it is, and you are interested in this, ask for a referral to a reproductive endocrinologist .
+- Some women have eggs collected and frozen before the surgery to improve their chances of having biological children.
+Ask your doctor if this is an option for you.
+If it is, and you’re interested in this, ask for a referral to a reproductive endocrinologist .

-- We cannot move your uterus outside the field of radiation.
-Depending on the dose of radiation received, your uterus may be damaged.
-This could affect your ability to get pregnant or carry a pregnancy to term.
-Ask your radiation oncologist if you will be able to carry a pregnancy.
+- We can’t move your uterus outside the field of radiation.
+Depending on the dose of radiation you’re getting, your uterus may be damaged.
+This could affect your ability to get pregnant or carry a child.
+Ask your radiation oncologist if you will be able to carry a pregnancy after your radiation therapy.